 7. If you are in a hurry to put the cake pan in the refrigerator, immerse the cake pan in an ice bath to cool and then refrigerate.

-1. Dip the cake pan quickly in a bath of hot water, ~ 20 – 30 seconds depending on what material your cake pan is made of.
+1. Dip the cake pan quickly in a bath of hot water, ~20 seconds depending on what material your cake pan is made of.
 I find that when I use this hot water bath method, it almost always means that the flan will slide right out without the need for me to use a knife to loosen.
 Do not be tempted to dip them too long in the hot water.
 The flan will start to melt!

 2. If you are still unsure, run a sharp knife between the cake pan and the flan.
 To ensure you do not accidentally slice into the flan, press the knife blade against the sides of the cake pan as you run the knife around the circumference.

 Baking it in ramekins does mean more work.
-You also need an oven large enough to hold 12 ramekins sitting in a hot water bath (bain marie).
-Two things to adjust: (1) Make more caramel: 3/4 cup sugar with 4 and 1/2 Tablespoons water (2) Cooking time ~35 – 40 minutes but do check on it earlier (3) Rub a thin layer of oil before using ramekin to make them easier to slide out and onto you serving plate.
+You also need an oven large enough to hold 12 – 16 ramekins sitting in a hot water bath (bain marie).
+Two things to adjust: (1) Make more caramel: 3/4 cup sugar with 4 and 1/2 Tablespoons water (2) Cooking time ~30 – 40 minutes but do check on it earlier (3) Rub a thin layer of oil before using ramekin to make them easier to slide out and onto you serving plate.